MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 ## Exercise 1 - Create environments

-In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Live* environment to use to deploy solutions.
+In this exercise, you will create a *Development* environment that you will do the majority of your lab work in and a *Live* environment to deploy solutions into.

 **Note:** Depending on the browser that you are using, it is suggested that you disable any pop-up blockers that maybe enabled.
-This will prevent pop-up windows from not appearing as they should.
+This will allow pop-up windows to appear as they should.

 ### Task 1.1 – Create development environment

 1. Navigate to the Power Platform admin center `https://aka.ms/ppac` and sign in with your Microsoft 365 credentials if prompted again.

-1. Select **Get Started** or close the Welcome popup.
+1. Select **Get Started** or close the Welcome pop-up.

 1. Select **Environments** from the left navigation pane.
 There should be a single environment, Contoso (default).